- Key financial decisions can impact your income and taxes at a certain stage of retirement.

 Selling stocks and real estate investments you’ve owned for more than 12 months will generally generate a long-term capital gain or loss.
 Compared to short-term gains, long-term gains have a more favorable tax rate of 0%, 15% or 20% based on your marital status and taxable income.

-During your retirement window, you may want to consider an asset sale that creates a net long-term gain with no or little tax.
+During your retirement window, you may want to consider an asset sale that creates a net long-term gain, which along with your other income, results in no or little tax.
 Your financial advisor and tax professional can make recommendations based on your financial picture and tax situation.

 Strategic planning for your retirement window